psrpinto/rev2-master-keyboard/README.md

 This section documents some of the Rev2's limitations, some of which are addressed by this project.

 ## No hybrid Local Control mode
 It's not possible to have the knobs control the device, while the keyboard just sends MIDI.
-If it would be, this project would probably not need to exist, or its scope would be significantly reduced.
+If it would, this project would probably not need to exist, or its scope would be significantly reduced.

 ## LFO and other parameters not sent in CC mode
 With `Local Control` set to `Off` and `MIDI Param Send` set to `CC`, for many of the Rev2's parameters, no MIDI message is triggered when the parameter changes.
 This is because there are more than 127 parameters in the Rev2.
 Setting `MIDI Param Send` to `NRPN` fixes this issue.

+## Multimode splits voices between layers even in single-layer patches
+Is this true?

 ## Program Change in Multimode
 With `Local Control` set to `Off`, and `Multimode` set to `On`, Program Change messages triggered by the Program and Bank knobs are only sent to Layer A's MIDI channel, i.e. they aren't duplicated to Layer B's MIDI channel.
 In a setting where these messages are re-routed back to the Rev2, this causes Layer A's Program to change, while Layer B's Program remains unchanged.